AmoebeLabs/swiss-army-knife-card-manual/docs/basics/coordinate-system.md

 !!!
 Info "The `1/1`, `2/1` and `3/1` are mostly used for mobile phones, and the much larger ones, say 4/4 for panels"
     The tools on a 4/4 would be too small to read on a mobile phone, but are excellent on large displays.

-##:sak-sak-logo: Toolset aspect ratio and size
+##:sak-sak-logo: More indepth: Toolset aspect ratio and size
 As already mentioned, the position and dimensions of a tool *always* reference a *default* toolset grid size of 100x100:

 - (0,0) is the upper left corner of the grid